markerikson/react-redux-links/README.md

 # React/Redux Links
-Curated links I've collected on React, Redux, ES6, and more
+Curated links I've collected on React, Redux, ES6, and more.
+Not quite "awesome", but hopefully useful as a starting point I can give to others.

 ## Best of the Best / Suggested Reading List